katyukha/odoo-rpc-client/README.rst

 ~~~~~~~~

 -  Experimental *Python 3.3+* support
--  supports call to all public methods on any OpenERP/Odoo object including:
+-  supports call to all public methods on any OpenERP / Odoo object including:
    *read*, *search*, *write*, *unlink* and others
 -  Have *a lot of speed optimizations* (especialy for situation, where required processing of
    large datasets)